legendu-net/blog/misc/content/2021/04/rust-cargo/rust-cargo.markdown

     cargo test test_mod::inner_mod::name_of_test_fun

     cargo test --release

+Report the execution time of each test case.

+    cargo test -- -Zunstable-options --report-time

 If building the project with optimization is not too slow, it is suggested that your turn on optimization for the test profile